 My experience with this technique is feeling calm and relaxes, as my mentality focuses on my body tension and relaxation.
 You can practice by yourself during the day, and it may improve your sleep quality at night.
 You may learn and follow the audio guidance here.

 If you practice it correctly, you will notice the different feeling between tension and relaxation and enjoy the feeling.

 Massage Therapy – For a Good Night Sleep

 Archaeological evidence of massage has been found in many ancient civilizations including China, India, Japan, Korea, Egypt, Rome, Greece, and Mesopotamia.
 Body massage principally benefits three things for your body-brain controlling the whole body system, physical comfort, and improving the nervous system.
 Researchers have found that massage therapy increases the ability to produce melatonin, which helps sleepiness.

 Massage for insomnia stimulates the body to release endorphins and serotonin, which increase the production of anti-pain chemicals.
 The body will experience relaxation, and it can help you fall asleep.

 Message therapy requires professional help.
 However, an interesting self-massage tool introduced by Dr. Eric Berg may help you practice the massage by yourself.
-Participants of using this tool testified that it is best for back pain, body stress relief, and support a healthy sleep cycle.
+Participants in using this tool testified that it is best for back pain, body stress relief, and support for a healthy sleep cycle.
 Find information about the self-massage tool here.